fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dpdk_cpus.html.markdown

 ---

 # fortios_dpdk_cpus
 Configure CPUs enabled to run engines in each DPDK stage.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference